 Next | Top | JOS Index | JOS Pubs | JOS Home | Search

 Course Description

-Music 320 is a first course in digital signal processing with applications in computer music.
+Music 320 is a two-quarter first-course in digital signal processing with applications in computer music and audio.

-The lectures present fundamental elements of digital audio signal processing, such as sinusoids, spectra, the Discrete Fourier Transform (DFT), digital filters, $z$ transforms, transfer-function analysis, and basic Fourier analysis in the discrete-time case.
+The lectures present fundamental elements of digital audio signal processing, such as sinusoids, spectra, the Discrete Fourier Transform (DFT), digital filters, z transforms, transfer-function analysis, and basic Fourier analysis in the discrete-time case.
 Matlab is used for in-class demonstrations and homework/lab assignments.
-The labs focus on practical applications of the theory, with emphasis on working with waveforms and spectra, ``getting sound'', and developing proficiency in matlab.
+The labs focus on practical applications of the theory, with emphasis on working with waveforms and spectra, ''getting sound'', and developing proficiency in the matlab language.

+Next | Top | JOS Index | JOS Pubs | JOS Home | Search